 Preparing to move

 When you have your own home you have a lot of spare money tucked away in your home.
 You can sell the house and the furniture and pay off the mortgage if there is any and use all the leftover money for your travels.
-Or you can rent out the house and create a solid income stream while travelling the world.
+Or you can rent out the house and create a solid income stream while traveling the world.

 if your mortgage allows you to rent the house to a third party